scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

-For teachers, Yaksh provides a wide array of question types which include the basic question types like multiple choice, fill-in-the-blanks, assignment upload, etc. One can also add standard I/O and assertion test cases based questions for simple and basic programming questions.
-Also, for complex programs, teachers can add a hook-based test case which would enable them to take the student answer and evaluate it in whatever way they want.
+For teachers, Yaksh provides a wide array of question types which include the basic question types like multiple choice, fill-in-the-blanks, assignment upload, etc. One can also add standard I/O and assertion-based questions for simple and basic programming questions.
+For complex programs, teachers can add a hook-based test case which would enable them to take the student answer and evaluate it in whatever way they want.
 Once the questions are created, they can create a question paper that can be added to a practice exercise or a quiz.
 The question paper can have a mixed set of fixed questions or a random set of questions selected from a pool of questions.
 In conjunction with quizzes, teachers can also add video or markdown text-based lessons.
-With that, teachers can also monitor students real time during a test, as well as their overall progress for the course, there by gaining insight on how students are performing.
+Teachers can also monitor students in real-time during a test, as well as their overall progress for the course, thereby gaining insight on how students are performing.

 Yaksh is designed to be easy-to-use by a student.
 All they have to do is sign-up, enroll for a course and start.
 They could go through the lessons, practice a few questions and then attempt the quiz, on which their performance is rated.
-While doing so, they get easy to understand feedback for their answers from the interface, thereby improving their answers.
+While doing so, they get easy-to-understand feedback for any mistakes they make from the interface, thereby improving their answers.

 Yaksh is being used extensively by the FOSSEE team to teach Python to many students all across India.
 Over 3000 students have used the interface to learn